7:00am PT by Scott Feinberg

 Weinstein also developed relationships with influential journalists and tastemakers, providing them with great copy (he was the most quotable guy in town since Samuel Goldwyn) and, when that wasn't enough, offering enticements like book deals.
 He had a knack for generating media attention for a film by doing things like picking fights (that he never expected to win) with the MPAA over ratings.
 And he knew better than anyone how to push an angle that would frame his film as being so socially important that it would be irresponsible not to vote for it.

 Through it all, though, Weinstein, who now is being described as the ultimate Hollywood insider, was in fact the ultimate Hollywood outsider.
-He never ran a major studio; he ran small independent companies, one of which, it is true, existed uncomfortably under the auspices of Disney for a few years, but ultimately was pushed out because the operations' ways of doing business were so incompatible.
+He never ran a major studio; he ran small independent companies, one of which, it is true, existed uncomfortably under the auspices of Disney for a few years, but ultimately was pushed out because the two operations' ways of doing business were so incompatible.
 He never lived or worked in Los Angeles; he always was based in New York.
 And he never looked or acted like the other power players; he was an unapologetically overweight, slovenly, rumpled guy who was just as foul-mouthed, boorish and rage-prone with journalists as with subordinates.

 During an interview with Weinstein that I moderated in 2014 at the PGA's Produced By Conference in New York, I asked him if the day might ever come when he would retire and focus on something other than movies.
 He certainly had the money to do so and, with a wife and young kids, why not?
 In response, Weinstein cracked a joke that got a big laugh: "I would like to run a small Caribbean nation, something with a military.
 I'll take care of that guy who called me 'Harvey Scissorhands.'"
-I suspect that today, Weinstein wishes he had retired at that very moment, if not a few years earlier, perhaps after he had proven his Oscar-season mastery beyond any doubt by delivering best picture, best director and best actor Oscars for The Artist, a small black-and-white silent love letter to the movies that was written by, directed by and starred a bunch of French people who few Academy members had ever heard of before Weinstein promoted them.
+I suspect that today, Weinstein wishes he had retired at that very moment, if not a few years earlier, perhaps after he had proven his Oscar-season mastery beyond any doubt by delivering best picture, best director and best actor Oscars for The Artist, a small black-and-white silent love letter to the movies that was written and directed by and starred a bunch of French people who few Academy members had ever heard of before Weinstein promoted them.
 If he had walked away then, he would have gone out a winner.
 Now, however, he will leave the scene on terms other than his own and, it would certainly appear, the days of him being thanked at the Oscars are over.